wang-zijie/yn-question-multi-domains/README.md

 # Citation

 ```
 @inproceedings{Wang2024Interpreting,
   title={Interpreting Answers to Yes-No Questions in Dialogues from Multiple Domains},
   author={Zijie Wang and Farzana Rashid and Eduardo Blanco},
   year={2024},
   url={https://arxiv.org/abs/2404.16262}
 }
 ```

 This work is a follow-up of our previous work on interpreting answers in mutliple languages.
+The work is published at EMNLP 2023 Findings.
+You can find the multilingual yes-no question dataset in [Github Repo](https://github.com/wang-zijie/yn-question-multilingual).

+Citation:

 ```
 @inproceedings{wang-etal-2023-interpreting,